 Tree City USA Designation

 The City of Chino Hills is recognized and has officially received a "Tree City USA" designation from the National Arbor Day Foundation which reflects the City’s commitment to our urban forest.
 Cities that receive the designation must meet four core standards of urban forestry management:

 - Maintain a tree board or department

 - Have a community tree ordinance

-- Spend at least $2 per capita on urban foresty
+- Spend at least $2 per capita on urban forestry

 - Celebrate Arbor Day

 Two Tree City USA roadway recognition signs have been installed at the SR-71 Chino Valley Freeway entrances located on Grand Avenue and Butterfield Ranch Road.
-So,when you see those signs, you should be reminded that the trees contributing greatly to this picturesque City are in protected in many ways.
+So, when you see those signs, you should be reminded that the trees contributing greatly to this picturesque City are protected in many ways.
 Whether they are public or privately owned, they are part of this planned vision for Chino Hills.

-Questions or Requests for Service can be directed to the Public Works Department at 909-364-2800 or by submitting an Online Service Request.
+Questions or Requests for Service can be directed to the Public Works Department by phone or by submitting an Online Service Request.